 All men have a prostate.
 But unlike fine wine, for many men it does not improve with age.

 What is the prostate and what does it do?
-Okay, this is going to get pretty scientific and graphic but it is what it is.
+Okay, this is going to get pretty scientific and graphic so buckle up!

 The prostate is a gland that produces the fluid that carries sperm during ejaculation.
 This gland weighs about 1 ounce and is the size of an apricot.
 It sits just in front of the rectum and below the bladder.
 The prostate contracts during ejaculation and squirts its fluid into the urethra.
 The milky fluid produced by the prostate — prostatic fluid — makes up around 30 percent of the total fluid ejaculated (the rest is sperm and fluid from the seminal vesicles).
 Prostatic fluid protects sperm, helping them live longer and be more mobile.
 It contains a number of ingredients, including enzymes, zinc, and citric acid.
 One of these enzymes is PSA (prostate-specific antigen) which aids in the success of sperm by liquefying semen that has thickened after ejaculation.
 To function properly, the prostate needs androgens (male hormones), such as testosterone and dihydrotestosterone (DHT).